simongdavies/silver-garbanzo/README.md

-# Azure CNAB Quickstart Bundles
+# Azure CNAB Quickstart

-This repository contains a set of Azure focused CNAB Bundles contributed by the community that can be used to manage applications on Azure.
+This repository contains a set of Azure focused CNAB Packages contributed by the community that can be used to manage applications on Azure.
 To learn more about CNAB go [here](https://cnab.io/).

-## How to install a Bundle

-The easiest way to install a Bundle is to use Azure CloudShell, but any CNAB compliant tool can be used to install and manage an application.
-For instructions on setting up CloudShell see [this document](set_up_cloudshell.md)

 ## Repository Structure